ziatdinovmax/NeuroBayes/README.md

 ## How to use
 NeuroBayes provides two main approaches for implementing Bayesian Neural Networks: Fully Bayesian Neural Networks (BNN) and Partially Bayesian Neural Networks (PBNN).
-Both approaches currently support MLP and ConvNet architectures, with more architectures on the way.
+Both approaches currently support MLP, ConvNet, and standard Transformer architectures, with more architectures on the way.
 Here's how to use BNN and PBNN:

 ![NN_types](https://github.com/user-attachments/assets/9b58d9ec-cb7f-49de-aa58-e75990b08b83)